The Complex Commercial Litigation Law Review: France

 vii Lapse of the contract

 A party may use the lapse of the contract as a defence to its enforcement.
-A validly formed contract lapses if one of its essential elements disappears.128
+A validly formed contract lapses if one of its essential elements disappears.130

 viii Force majeure

-In contractual matters, force majeure occurs when an event beyond the obligor's control, which could not reasonably have been foreseen at the time the contract was concluded and whose effects cannot be avoided by appropriate measures, prevents the obligor from performing his or her obligation.129 If the impediment is only temporary, performance of the obligation is only suspended.
-However, if the impediment is definitive, the contract is automatically terminated and parties are released from their obligations.
+In contractual matters, force majeure occurs when an event beyond the obligor's control, which could not reasonably have been foreseen at the time the contract was concluded and of which the effects cannot be avoided by appropriate measures, prevents the obligor from performing his or her obligation.131 If the impediment is only temporary, performance of the obligation is only suspended; however, if the impediment is definitive, the contract is automatically terminated, and the parties are released from their obligations.

-A party to a contract may use force majeure as a defence to enforcement, by claiming that force majeure makes it impossible for the party to perform his or her obligation and that this impossibility is definitive.130
+A party to a contract may use force majeure as a defence to enforcement by claiming that force majeure makes it impossible for the party to perform his or her obligation and that this impossibility is definitive.132

 Fraud, misrepresentation and other claims